aboutcoders/job-bundle/Resources/docs/validation.md

     }
 ```

 The constraint provider must define the two methods `getPriority` and `getConstraints`.
 The method `getPriority` expects a number as return value.
-This number is used to determine which constraints are used in case multiple providers are registered for the same job type.
+This number is used to determine which constraints are used in case multiple constraint providers are registered for the same job type.
 The method `getConstraints` passes the job type as argument and expects an array of constraints as return value.

 The best way to understand this is see it in action.
-Assuming we have a the following job
+Assuming we have the following job:

 ```php
 class CustomJob